 Produced in 1964, ‘Aquarela Brasileira’ is a samba de enredo – a song written for and performed by a samba school during Carnival – and Silas de Oliveira wrote this one for the Imperio Serrano samba school.
-Samba de enredos are no longer written, and the best ones were produced between the 1930s and 1950s.
-They are like the theme songs of Carnival due to their presence during the parades.
+Samba de enredos have been around for decades and they are sort of the theme songs of Carnival due to their presence during the parades.

 Matias da Rocha and Joana Batista Ramos wrote and produced ‘Vassourinhas’ in 1909.
 Despite being over 100 years old, the music is still perfectly capable of sending an explosion of excitement through the Carnival street parties.
 The song belongs to the music genre known as frevo, which is from Recife and Olinda in the Northeast of Brazil.
 The music is fast-paced and animated, just as you would expect from a Carnival song.